 Provence-alpes-cote Dazur France Travel Guide

-MRS is the main airport, located approximately 27 kilometers (17 miles) northwest of the city center.
+MRS is the main airport, located approximately 27 kilometers (17 miles) to the northwest of the city center.
 It handles millions of passengers annually, featuring various services and connections.

-MRS receives service from full-service and low-low-cost airlines, connecting across Europe and beyond.
+MRS receives service from full-service and low-cost carriers, connecting across Europe and beyond.

 High season (July-August) sees highest prices and frequent flights.
 Shoulder seasons (April-June, Sept-Oct) offer better value.
 Low season (Nov-March) typically features lowest fares.

-Duty-free shops, fashion boutiques, newsstands, cafes, and restaurants are available in both terminals for travelers.
+Duty-free shops, fashion boutiques, newsstands, cafes, and restaurants are available in each of terminals for travelers.

 Vehicle rental desks, ATMs, currency exchange, free Wi-Wi-fi availability throughout terminals, and various airline and independent lounges.